UWRealityLab/vrcapstone19sp-team2/docs/README.md

     - Debug!
     - Finalize UI with Qian.
 We need to add more events and tasks, and some narratives should be adjusted.
 Watch display should be further simplified.
     - We will bring about a running, executable version.

+  - Qian Yan
+    - Final bug fixes - play through the game over and over trying to spot any flaws that remain.
+    - As the scene is finalized, re-generate the baked lightmap for the game.